namitarana1/Tanzanian_WaterWells_Project/README.md

 3. **Somewhat complex.** It should contain a minimum of 1000 rows and 10 features.

-4. **Unfamiliar.** It can't be one we've already worked with during the course or that is commonly used for demonstration purposes (e.g. MNIST).
+4. **Unfamiliar.** It can't be one we've already worked with during the course or that is commonly used for demonstration purposes (e.g. Titanic).

 5. **Manageable.** Stick to datasets that you can model using the techniques introduced in Phase 3.

-Once you've sourced your own dataset and identified the business problem you want to solve with it, you must to **run them by your instructor for approval**.

-#### Problem First, or Data First?
+### Problem First, or Data First?

 There are two ways that you can source your own dataset: **_Problem First_** or **_Data First_**.
 The less time you have to complete the project, the more strongly we recommend a Data First approach to this project.